usecakework/cakework/README.md

 # Set up your own stack

+1. Set up a MySQL DB with the following [schema](db/schema.prisma).

 5. Start the log shipper (Requires Logtail account).
 From the ```./log-shipper`` dir:
     1. Modify the ```fly.toml``` file with your Fly.io org name
     2. [Set the appropriate secrets for Fly and Logtail](https://github.com/superfly/fly-log-shipper)